dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 ## Write tests for handling arrow keys

-And for our last test case, we should cover the keydown events with arrow keys.
+And for our next test case, we should cover the keydown events with arrow keys.
 This was implemented to improve the accessibility of our input boxes.
 Just a recap, if we press the right or down arrow keys on the keyboard, the focus should be on the next input element.
 And if we press the left or up arrow keys on the keyboard, the focus should be on the previous input element.
 These are all handled by the keydown event handler.

 Let's first cover the right and down arrow keys.
 Here's the test case for that: